 If loneliness is your thing than Black River beach is your place.

-You will not be able to see the sea from the road and this may explain why this is the most kept secret beach in Mauritius Island.
+You will not be able to see the beach from the road and this may explain why this is the most kept secret place in Mauritius Island.

-Once in Black River, drive into La Preneuse Street, it’s a tiny one. there are lots of majestic big villas on the beach side.
-After few minutes you will arrive to a tiny parking area with public access to the beach.
-This is the only way to enjoy Black River Beach, no other public access, as suggested by the locals
+Once in Black River, drive into La Preneuse Street.
+After a few minutes, you will arrive at a tiny parking area (facing this resort) with public access to the beach.
+This is the only way to enjoy Black River Beach, no other public access, as suggested by the locals.

 I was there for a couple of hours and I had the beach all for myself.
-A couple arrived only later in the afternoon.
 I felt a bit like Robinson Crusoe.

 The water is just amazing.
-The reef is 300m away which makes the sea very flat and swimmeable.
+The reef is 300m away which makes the sea very flat and easy to swim.

 What do you want more?
 Oh yes, add a fantastic view to Le Morne Peninsula

 I was not really sure if Flic en Flac should be included in the best beaches in Mauritius, and honestly, I am still not.